 14. Garnish with green onion slices, and extra sriracha, if desired.

-This recipe is gluten-free with the exception of the soy sauce in the sauce.
+This vegetarian fried rice with tofu recipe is gluten free with the exception of the soy sauce in the sauce.
 But there are gluten-free soy sauces on the market, and also Tamari, which is quite close to soy sauce but made without wheat.
 Just make sure your soy sauce or Tamari bottle says gluten-free, and you’re good to go!

-Yes, absolutely.
-Cooked rice freezes well on its own, and fried rice does too.
+Freezing Tofu Fried Rice: If you are wondering whether you can free tofu fried rice, the answer is yes.
 Just store it in an airtight container or in freezer bags with any air pressed out.
 You can freeze for up to 3 months.
 To reheat, thaw in the refrigerator overnight, and then toss into a hot skillet for a few minutes to reheat.
-You may want to add a little bit of water to the skillet to steam the rice a bit—this is a trick I use when reheating frozen plain rice, and the principle is the same here.
+You may want to add a little bit of water or an ice cube to the skillet to steam the rice a bit—this is a trick I use when reheating frozen plain rice, and the principle is the same here.
 The freezer will take some of the moisture out of the rice, so adding a little water in when you reheat helps it come back to life.

 Other Vegetarian Main Course Recipes